This post may contain affiliate links. Please read the disclaimer here.

 Where: Petra – Wadi Musa 77110 Jordan

-Named by UNESCO, “one of the most precious cultural properties of man’s cultural heritage”, it’s no wonder everyone’s favourite whip-cracking archaeologist visited here in the third film.
-Petra, Jordan (dubbed the Rose City because of it’s pink-hued sandy colour) is a bucket list location in its own right.
+Named by UNESCO as, “one of the most precious cultural properties of man’s cultural heritage”, it’s no wonder everyone’s favourite whip-cracking archaeologist visited here in the third film.
+Petra, Jordan (dubbed the Rose City because of its pink-hued sandy colour) is a bucket list location in its own right.
 A wonderfully preserved, subterranean city that is unlike anything else in the world.
 And it’s a filming location in Indiana Jones and the Last Crusade?
 Win-win!

 Angkor Thom as seen in Lara Croft: Tomb Raider (2001)